Yentis/betterdiscord-emotereplacer/README.md

 :infinite-\<speed\> - Make your emote pulse outwards!
 Speed can be: left empty, fast, faster or hyper.
 :wiggle-\<intensity\> - Make your emote wiggle!
 Intensity can be: left empty, big, bigger or huge.
 :wide-\<wideness\> - Make your emote extra wide!
 Wideness can be: left empty, big, huge, extreme or a number from 2 to 8.
-:resize-\<size\> - Resize emote, can be:small, medium, large or a number from 32 to 128.
+:resize-\<size\> - Resize your emote.
+Can be: small, medium, large or a number from 32 to 128.

 **Examples:**
 yentDogSmug:flip